snoyberg/posa-chapter/warp.md

 We noticed that the scheme of connection timeout is safe to reuse as a cache mechanism for file descriptors because it does not use reference counters.
-However, we cannot simply reuse Warp's timeout code for some reasons:
+However, we cannot simply reuse the timeout manager for some reasons:

 Each user thread has its own status.
 So, status is not shared.
 But we would like to cache file descriptors to avoid `open()` and